 NOTE: DASF does not operate the shelter and is not involved in shelter management, policies or decisions.
 Any information concerning pets at the shelter is received from shelter management and not verified by DASF.
 DASF is not located at the shelter.
 For questions concerning the shelter, please contact the Linda McNatt Animal Care and Adoption Center.

-The City of Denton Animal Shelter (opened in January 2015) is owned and operated by the city of Denton, and is overseen by City of Denton Animal Services.
-It is a municipal shelter that must accept any animal, regardless of breed or condition, surrendered by Denton citizens or rescued as stray/abandoned or seized as abused/aggressive.
+The new Denton Animal Shelter opened in January 2015.
+It is owned and operated by the City of Denton and is managed by the City of Denton Animal Services.
+It is a municipal shelter that must accept any animal (domestic or livestock), regardless of type, breed or condition, surrendered or reported by Denton residents, rescued as stray/abandoned or seized as abused, aggressive/dangerous.